arye-dov-eidelman/infinity-x/README.md

 Alternatively this can be used as a zero install package, without adding anything to your package.json.
-This option improved performance in all areas, including but not limited to: install times, build times, bundle size, execution time.
+This option improves performance in all areas, including but not limited to: install times, build times, bundle size, execution time.

 ```js